TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ~~~~~~~~~

 `phpNamespace`
-   Namespace of the Fluid ViewHelpers without leading backslash (for example 'TYPO3\Fluid\ViewHelpers' or 'Tx_News_ViewHelpers').
+   Namespace of the Fluid ViewHelpers without leading backslash (for example "TYPO3\Fluid\ViewHelpers" or "Tx_News_ViewHelpers").
 NOTE: Quote and/or escape this argument as needed to avoid backslashes from being interpreted!

 Options
 ~~~~~~~

-`--xsd-namespace|-xsd`
+`--xsd-namespace|-x`
    Unique target namespace used in the XSD schema (for example "http://yourdomain.org/ns/viewhelpers").
 Defaults to "http://typo3.org/ns/<php namespace>".

 - Accept value: yes